groupdocs/docs-cloud-common/content/viewer/developer-guide/advanced-usage/rendering-options-by-document-type/rendering-pdf-documents/rendering-pages-to-the-same-size-as-the-size-of-pages-in-a-source-document.md

 ---
 id: "rendering-pages-to-the-same-size-as-the-size-of-pages-in-a-source-document"
+url: "viewer/rendering-pages-to-the-same-size-as-the-size-of-pages-in-a-source-document"
 title: "Rendering pages to the same size as the size of pages in a source document"
-url: "viewer/rendering-pages-to-the-same-size-as-the-size-of-pages-in-a-source-document"
+productName: "GroupDocs.Viewer Cloud"
+description: ""
+keywords: ""
 ---